pydantic/pydantic/docs/concepts/json_schema.md

 * The JSON schema for `Optional` fields indicates that the value `null` is allowed.
 * The `Decimal` type is exposed in JSON schema (and serialized) as a string.
 * Since the `namedtuple` type doesn't exist in JSON, a model's JSON schema does not preserve `namedtuple`s as `namedtuple`s.
-* When they differ, you can specify whether you want the JSON schema to represent the inputs to validation or the outputs from serialization.
 * Sub-models used are added to the `$defs` JSON attribute and referenced, as per the spec.
 * Sub-models with modifications (via the `Field` class) like a custom title, description, or default value, are recursively included instead of referenced.